The worst way to run an email campaign

 In the last few years, I’ve seen some seriously mismanaged email campaigns.
 Their biggest achievement?
 Driving away clients en masse.

 So, I’ve put together some top tips to avoid that problem.
 Let’s work through email marketing’s biggest faux pas together — and I’ll show you how to avoid them.

 If you don’t plan your strategy for sending out your emails, you’re most definitely setting yourself up for campaign failure.
 Keep a calendar close by and write down the actions and objectives of your campaign.
 This will help you prepare your strategy and will prevent your deadlines from creeping up on you, giving you time to polish other aspects of your emails.

-Keep those annual big days in mind (Christmas, Valentine’s day, Easter, Summer break and so on) because you can take advantage from them to send seasonal messages to your subscribers, with a more personalised tone of voice and a clearer purpose.
+Keep those annual big days in mind (Christmas, Valentine’s Day, Easter, Summer break and so on) because you can take advantage of them to send seasonal messages to your subscribers, with a more personalized tone of voice and a clearer purpose.

 2. Not establishing objectives

 When you’re developing a marketing email campaign, you need to establish a primary objective, otherwise you’ll be setting yourself up for disappointing results and minimal (if any) economic retribution from your campaign.

 To define an objective for your email marketing campaign, you’ll need to decide what benefit you wish to pursue.
 That could be pushing your sales, promoting a new product or service, or increasing your website visits.
 Once you have a clear objective in mind, you’ll be able to tailor your audience, content and timings around this.

 One of the most common mistakes is executing mail-outs from generic email platforms like Gmail or Outlook.
 This will often be perceived as lacking in professionalism, which in turn will weaken your credibility in the eyes of your customer or client.